JoaoTeles87/JoaoTeles87/README.md

 Watching movies and series is something that moves me too (Action, Sci-fi, Drama and Comedy shows).(●'◡'●)
 - 🧑‍💻 languages that i've already been in touch with: Python, HTML, CSS, R, C++, C, SQL, Java, Verilog, Assembly.
 - 🌱 I’m currently learning Computer Science of course 😁, 3° period, and my next goal is to play "Cavaquinho" an instrument!!
-- 💞️ I’m looking to collaborate on creative and inspirang projects, because I want to be the top on my professional career, and I know that they are really important on yours goals.
+- 💞️ I’m looking to collaborate on creative and inspirang projects, because I want to be on the top f my professional career, and I know that they are really important on yours goals.
 Not only professionaly, but in the personal area can change and make you be a better version of yourself.
 - 📫 How to reach me @joao.nteles@ufpe.br, @joaonteles.